 transient status.
 Students should be aware that transient credit is not considered "in residence" and be familiar with Berry's

 "Major/Minor Requirements."
+If applicable, students studying a semester or longer in transient status should also contact their lending institution to see whether not being enrolled in a US college or university will affect their loans.
 Another option is to petition the International Programs Committee to have the program approved.
 Forms are available from the

 IP office, and must be submitted at least 9 months prior to the program start date.

-Please note Berry does not usually support travel of faculty, staff and students to countries under a
+Please note Berry does not support travel of faculty, staff and students to countries under a

 For semester study, Berry students may choose from two types of approved programs:

-These programs require students to pay Berry tuition and the program's room, meals and insurance costs, among
+These programs require students to pay Berry tuition and the program's room, board and insurance costs, among

 others.
-Berry then pays the tuition fee of the host university.
-For this reason, a student can participate on such a program one semester.
-In order to study abroad a second semester or academic year, students should consider exchange programs.
+Depending on the number of applications, the students participating in these programs could be limited.
 All applicants should submit the following completed application packet to International Programs by the appropriate deadline.
 Students obtain these forms at their advising appointment: